collocations.org

 PHRASES

-from head to foot/toe
+from head to foot, from head to toe

 We were covered from head to foot in mud.

-a fine/good, etc. head of hair
+a fine, full, good, thick, etc. head of hair (= a lot of hair)

-(= a lot of hair) a woman with a lovely head of chestnut hair
+a woman with a beautiful head of chestnut hair

-have/hold/put, etc. your head in your hands
+have, hold, put, etc. your head in your hands

 He put his head in his hands, exasperated.